Flag2Runner/PolarCordToCartCordTool/README.md

 * The Rotation Alpha Value is the horizontal angle from the Z axis.

-* The Geo Size is the size of the geo when created.
+* The Geo Size is the size of the geo when updated or created.

 * The Color Change Check Box when checked updates the material with a new color and if unchecked will not do anything with the material at all.